coucode/AirBnB/README.md

-# Welcome to AirCnC!
+# Welcome to Aircnc!
-This website is a clone of AirBnB.
+This website is a clone of Airbnb.

 ## Information